-The 2024-25 school year will be the third year of California's Universal Meal Act program, which continues the free meal to every student at no cost regardless of race, color, national origin, sex, age, or disability.
+The 2025-26 school year will be the fourth year of California's Universal Meal Act program, which continues the free meal to every student at no cost regardless of race, color, national origin, sex, age, or disability.
 The District will continue to deliver free meals to all students through its participation in USDA's National School Lunch Program (NSLP), School Breakfast Program (SBP), and the Child and Adult Care Food Program (CACFP) for after-school supper.

-For the 2024-25 school year, the District is anticipating that families will no longer be required to complete a traditional Free and Reduced Price Meal (FRPM) application, but instead be requested to complete the income survey form, which is part of the Data Confirmation process in Aeries.
+For the 2025-26 school year, families will not be required to complete a traditional Free and Reduced Price Meal (FRPM) application, but instead be requested to complete the income survey form, which is part of the Data Confirmation process in Aeries.
+For income eligible families, please visit food services website to see if your family qualifies for additional perks and benefits from Food Services More Than a Meal marketing campaign.

 Our Food Services team is here to support.
-Please visit https://fjuhsdfoodservices.org/ or contact us for questions or assistance at (714) 870- 2820 or email us at foodservices@fjuhsd.org.
+Please visit https://fjuhsdfoodservices.org/ or contact us for questions or assistance at (714) 870-2820 or email us at foodservices@fjuhsd.org.